 When Can’t a Landlord Raise Rent in Iowa?

-Cities and towns may have additional protection from discrimination for renters, such as in Des Moines where landlords are prohibited from discriminating due to source of income.
-Check your local ordinance to determine if there are any housing discrimination laws.
+Cities and towns may have additional protection from discrimination for renters.
+Be sure to check your local ordinance to determine if there are any housing discrimination laws.

 How Often Can Rent Be Increased in Iowa?

 Landlords in Iowa can increase the rent as often as they wish, as long as sufficient notice is provided each time.

 How Much Notice is Needed to Raise Rent in Iowa?